xsymmetry9/rock-and-paper-and-scissor/README.md

 ![My Third push](history\rockpaperscissorsgame-v3.png)

-Goal: Practice toggling the element via display= none and display =block/flex

-1. Changed the order of the layout.
-    - Scoreboard is at the top with "Title-box" and is hidden.
-2. Added a display property "hidden" for scoreboard, replay on CSS
-3. Added a start button which changes the "title-box" display property to "none" and changes "scoreBoard" diplay to flex.
-4. Added more button properties - when hovering the button, it expands a scale of 1.1 larger and changes the opacity to .1 less.
-5. Added a replay button.
-6. Added another variable called "round"

 The tip given by ODIN PROJECT is

 ### "Tip: use the console to make sure this is returning the expected output before moving to the next step!"

-## Logic Thinking